 - Stretch and extend your arms to your side.

-- Extend your legs and to a 45-degree angle.
+- Extend your legs to a 45-degree angle.

-- Lean your body back and lift your core, making sure to activate your lower body and core for proper stability.
+- Lean your body back and lift your core, activating your lower body and core for proper stability.

 - Return to your original position and repeat 10 times.